Jalal-Alhaddad/Mobile-Apps-Sem-1-2024/Analyse software requirements/Class 3 User Stories, Functional Requirements, and Acceptance Criteria.md

   - Non-functional Requirements
     - Guarantee the system's performance, security, and usability
     - Define the criteria for acceptance testing and overall system quality

+### Distinguishing Between Functional and Non-functional Requirements

+1. **Universality across all conditions**: one method to differentiate between functional and non-functional requirements involves considering the universality across all conditions and users:
+   - Functional Requirements:
+     - **Characteristic**: Typically conditional in nature, varying based on specific conditions or user interactions.
+     - **Identification**: If a requirement is conditional, it is likely functional in nature.
+   - Non-functional Requirements:
+     - **Characteristic**: Universality across all conditions and users, independent of specific scenarios.
+     - **Identification**: If a requirement is universal, it is likely non-functional.
+2. **Nature of the requirement**: another approach is to consider the nature of the requirement in relation to the system's behavior and characteristics:
+   - Functional Requirements:
+     - **Nature**: Describes specific functionalities and features that the system must provide.
+     - **Examples**: Input validation, data processing, user authentication.
+   - Non-functional Requirements:
+     - **Nature**: Encompasses system qualities and attributes rather than specific behaviors.
+     - **Examples**: `Performance, reliability, security, usability, Quality, Maintainability`.

 ## Incorporating user stories into functional requirements